SpiroCx/puttyCluster/README.md

 * Add sanity checking to the launchers.
 The script throws and error for invalid paths/commands.
 Script still works ok (doesn't crash) but it's ugly.
 * Find space for the label "Select Monitor" above the monitor selection radio buttons
 * Make the hotkeys configurable
-* Add shortcuts for Always On Top, Single Filter toggle and the 5 title match expresssions
+* Add shortcut for Always On Top
+* Add a single overall tile match invert button, so you can find the windows you don't want then simply invert the result.

 ### license
 * free as in free beer and free as in free speech